 - Prepare: Apply some pre-shave oil to moisturise the hair and help you have a smoother shave.
-Next, apply a good quality, and alcohol-free, shaving cream.
+Next, apply a good quality, alcohol-free shaving cream.

 - Shave: Using a razor with one blade, carefully shave with the grain of your hair.
 Razors with multiple blades are often worse for men with acne and can cause irritation.